INTRODUCING YOUR NEW DOG TO YOUR CAT

 Before you bring your dog home, have a few items available:

-When you bring your dog home, keep him on a leash but do not use the prong collar at first.
+When you bring your dog home, keep him on a leash and martingale.
 Allow the cat to see the dog.
 Expect the cat to puff up, growl, hiss and often disappear in a pout and hide under the bed for the better part of several days or even several weeks, coming out only to eat and use the litter box at night or when the dog is asleep and she feels safe.
 It is very important to give the animals a few days to get used to each other's scents in the home.
 The interest will usually decrease after a few days.